Skip to main content

 PropertyTypeDefaultDescription

-maxAgeDuration?nullMaximum age before cache is considered expired. null means no time-based expiration
+maxAgeDuration?nullMaximum age before cache is considered stale. null means no time-based expiration

-refreshInBackgroundbooltrueWhether to fetch fresh data in background when cache is valid
+refreshInBackgroundbooltrueWhether to fetch fresh data in background when showing cached content

 Setting Cache Duration